Home / Blog / 78,000 Rates in Seconds: Why AI Rate Matching Saves Estimators Time and Money

 The more you use the system, the smarter it gets.
 Every time you accept or override a suggested rate, the AI learns from your preferences and improves future matches.

-To see the impact of AI rate matching, look no further than Skanska’s $1 billion rail bridge project.
+To see the impact of AI rate matching, look no further than a major contractor’s $1 billion rail bridge project.
 This complex project required rates for everything—rail ties, concrete girders, structural steel—all sourced from DOT-approved catalogs.

 Manual Process: